integreat-io/integreat-transporter-redis/README.md

 You may choose to set the `uri` or specify the individual properties.

+Redis options can also be given to the transporter through an authenticator, e.g. the `options` authenticator, with the same props as above.

 ### Debugging

 Run Integreat with env variable `DEBUG=integreat:transporter:redis`, to receive